AccessCodeSchool/awesome-acs/README.md

 - [Hacker News](https://news.ycombinator.com/) - A social news website focusing on computer science and entrepreneurship.
 - [Numerama](https://www.numerama.com/) - A French language news website that focuses on economic, legal, social, and technological issues.

+## Blogs

+### Design

+- [Alan Drabczynski](http://alan-drabczynski.fr/) - Alan is an artistic director, he write and give advice about graphic and web design.

 ## Usefull links

 ### Other awesome 'awesome' list